 At first aim for only a few strides before repositioning yourself.
 Gradually add more strides, but always stop with the first bounce and regroup.
 This will be easier on both you and the horse.

-Also, if you can borrow a horse who works through his back at the trot, so that the motion is more longitudinal than up and down, you'll find your "eureka" moment will come much earlier and more easily.
+Also, if you can borrow a horse that works through his back at the trot, so that the motion is more longitudinal than up and down, you'll find your "Eureka" moment will come much earlier and more easily.

 At first, you just need to completely relax, like a wet noodle, and learn to follow the horse's motion.
 If you start to bounce, relax, breathe, let your muscles relax and follow.
 Resist the temptation to tighten up.